SenderJosh/SenderJosh.github.io/essays/OverflowingQuestions.md

 Perhaps, first, it would be best to define the smart and the dumb question.

-<h2>Dumb Questions <small>[Example of a dumb question - The poster failed to show that he put any effort into his problem, and seemingly just wants someone to do his homework assignment.
-As a result, nobody bothered to reply (other than link a 'how to ask a question' tutorial)](http://stackoverflow.com/questions/41877936/how-to-write-python-script-which-will-show-specific-output-in-html-page)</small></h2>
+<h2>Dumb Questions</h2> [Example of a dumb question - The poster failed to show that he put any effort into his problem, and seemingly just wants someone to do his homework assignment.
+As a result, nobody bothered to reply (other than link a 'how to ask a question' tutorial)](http://stackoverflow.com/questions/41877936/how-to-write-python-script-which-will-show-specific-output-in-html-page)

 Stupid questions are questions that get asked all too often.
 They, in a sense, reflect the individual's ability to research and how much they actually care about the finding the solution over just <i>getting it</i>.
 In other words, a dumb question will show how much effort the asker put into this problem.
 If it's the first thing that pops up on a Google search, chances are, they didn't care about their problem in the first place or even bothered to attempt the problem themselves.
 It's annoying.